TheWatcher/twscript/README.md

 <https://github.com/TheWatcher/twscript>

-[^1]: Actually, in this current release, there is only one script module you can really use - TWTrapSetSpeed - but several others are planned or in development, so the plural will be justified eventually!

-[^2]: Note that doing this does have the downside that the version of the osm included with your mission will not get any bugfixes or updates unless you repackage your mission.
+[^1]: Note that doing this does have the downside that the version of the osm included with your mission will not get any bugfixes or updates unless you repackage your mission.
 Another, albeit less reliable, method is to simply state that players must install the .osm in their Thief2 directory - but if you do that, expect to run into problems if players do not follow the instructions!

-[^3]: As the number of scripts increases, I will add an index to make navigating between script documents easier.
+[^2]: As the number of scripts increases, I will add an index to make navigating between script documents easier.
 For now it's somewhat redundant.